darkDev8/PathUtils/README.md

 # PathUtils
-With this library you can manage and manipulate files and folder paths easily and fetch usefull information from them like their name and parent folder path and etc...
+With this library you can manage and manipulate files and folder paths easily and fetch useful information from them like their name and parent folder path and etc...

 You can use it anywere(web,android,desktop,console,...) in Kotlin/Java projects easily.
 You need JDK-17 to use this library.